-Meet Our Keratoconus Specialist in Kelowna, BC
+Meet Our Keratoconus Specialist in Kelowna, British Columbia

 Dr. Brian Sklapsky completed his undergraduate degree in Psychology at Princeton University with also playing varsity hockey.
 He played one year of hockey professionally in Europe before completing his Doctor of Optometry from Michigan College of Optometry.
 He enjoys Primary Care Optometry with an interest in scleral lenses and sports vision.